endlessm/eos-app-store/README.md

 The various configuration options ensure that the files are installed in the expected locations, and that the app center uses the expected paths when checking system configuration and downloading files.

-## Design

-The app center is split in three parts:

- * the app manager system daemon
- * a backend library
- * the GUI

-### App manager daemon

-The app manager system daemon (`eam`) is hosted in a separate [repository][eam] and is responsible for manipulating the file system when installing, updating, and removing applications.
-The app center uses DBus to communicate with the app manager.

-### Backend library

-The backend library is used to implement low level operations, from the remote procedure calls to the app manager to downloading data from the app server; it also implements the global model object which holds all the available applications metadata; and it implements some of the widgets used by the GUI layer for efficiency.

-### GUI

-The GUI layer glues together the backend library with the user-facing UI, and it's responsible for handling the main application window.

 ## Developing and debugging